Presenting Warhead Fragmentation Measurement System (WFMS) – the new way to replace Arena tests

-Our Test & Evaluation, or Instrumentation Radar, is based on our WFMS solution.
+Our Test & Evaluation, or Instrumentation Radar, is based on our WFMS system.
 From there, we add bespoke solutions for specific challenges.

 - Artillery Shell Target Scoring System (Impact location, spread, angles, plume measurement and 3D mapping of fragments)

 - Forensic (spread, velocity, depth and fragmentation)

 - Debris and impact area (volume, spread, kinetic energi and RCS)

 - Shooting ranges (V0, ballistic curves, spin and roll)

 The challenges of weapon systems test and evaluation.

 Both engineers, soldiers, developers and so many others are subject to constant changes in weapons development.

 - Performing fragmentation analysis of live firing events is very difficult